 - 1) Regular checks are undertaken by Caretakers / Cleaning Team(s) 365 days per year which helps reduce the risk of arson. - 2) Restricted access to the premises by means of a door entry system to the front and the rear.

-- 3) There is no current evidence of arson. - 4) There have been no reported fire incidents since the last FRA. - 5) The perimeter of the premises is illuminated by street and car park lighting only.
+- 3) There is no current evidence of arson since the last Fire Risk Assessment. - 4) The perimeter of the premises is well illuminated.